yast/yast-storage-ng/doc/partitioner_ui/idea-different_edit.md

-The last screen if a filesystem is going to be created will only contain options that are indeed applicable to the filesystem in any case, no matter if the filesystem sits on a disk, on a partition or it's a multi-device filesystem.
+The last screen if a filesystem is going to be created will only contain options that are indeed applicable to the filesystem in any case, no matter if the filesystem sits on a disk, on a partition or if it's a multi-device filesystem.
 Once again, this is only a preliminary mockup.

 ![Partition creation step 4](img/new_part_4.png)

 Creating a new multi-device filesystem would consist in two steps.
-A first one to select the block devices (pretty similar to the first screen displayed when creating a RAID) and the mockup above this paragraph as the second and last screen.
+The first step would allow to select the block devices with a screen similar to the one presented when creating a RAID.
+The second and last screen would be the mockup above this paragraph.

 This new approach with separate steps for the settings of the block device (like encryption or partition ID) and the configuration of the filesystem (formatting and mounting options) may have a